-Not only can fire be hazardous or even fatal to people, it can also cost businesses millions of pounds in damage - sometimes causing a business to fail completely.
+Not only can fire be hazardous or even fatal to people, but it can also cost businesses millions of pounds in damage - sometimes causing a business to fail completely.

-This module explores what to do when a fire breaks out, including how to raise the alarm, how to evacuate a building, the correct selection and use of fire-fighting equipment and how to tackle fire safely.
+This module explores what to do when a fire breaks out, including how to raise the alarm, how to evacuate a building, the correct choice and use of fire-fighting equipment and how to tackle fire safely.

 This module provides food handlers with the basics of good food-hygiene practice and general food safety procedures.